ric9176/richard-and-natasha/content/projects/2017-10-28/index.md

 ---
-client: "LekoArts"
+client: "Richard and Natasha"
-title: "LekoArts - Your theme creator!"
+title: "Richard and Natasha"
-cover: "./lekoarts.jpg"
+cover: "./richtash.jpg"
 date: "2017-10-28"
-service: "Theme"
+service: "Our path to 20th of October 2018"
 ---
 # Description